What is confidential computing?

-Azure confidential computing allows you to isolate your sensitive data while it's being processed in the cloud.
+Confidential computing allows you to isolate your sensitive data while it's being processed.
 Many industries use confidential computing to protect their data by using confidential computing to:

 - Secure financial data

 - Protect patient information

 - Run machine learning processes on sensitive information

 - Perform algorithms on encrypted data sets from multiple sources

 We know that securing your cloud data is important.
 We hear your concerns.
 Here's just a few questions that our customers may have when moving sensitive workloads to the cloud: